“To Keep children safe in education you have to allow yourself to think the unthinkable.”

 All members on the school staff have to have a DBS check (Disclosure and Barring Service ) in order to work in school.
 This is regardless of the employee’s role so that cleaners, admin staff as well as teachers must all be checked.
 In addition all volunteers and anybody else who has regular contact with children are checked.
 Visitors to the school either provide their own DBS on arrival or are members of professional bodies who are registered by their employer, such as OFSTED inspectors or Local Authority Employees who have a DBS through their own professional body.
 Any one off visitor, such as a visiting author either provides their own DBS or signs one of the school’s Occasional Visitors’ forms.
 Parents who help out occasionally on school trips or provide lifts for sporting events sign a Occasional Visitors’ form.
 On entry all visitors have to sign in using our electronic system.

 All areas of the school undergo biannual risk assessments by the school’s qualified risk assessor.
 This means that whist we cannot remove risk we have looked at ways of minimising that risk.
 These risk assessments are undertaken on areas such as classrooms, halls, playground and the car park.
-We carry out risk assessments for all school trips including our annual Year 3 and Year 4 residential trips and Year 6 trip to France.
+We carry out risk assessments for all school trips including our annual Year 4 residential trips and Year 6 trip to France.
 The format of these risk assessments were revised in summer term 2020.

 In addition risk assessments are undertaken on special events that might occur in the school such as the Year 5 sleepover.
 During previous inclement weather (snow), we undertook a risk assessment before we re opened the school.
 Playground equipment is annually inspected by Wicksteed and our PE equipment is annually inspected by Universal Services.
 We have a separate Covid- 19 risk assessment which is regularly updated.